-Personally, I believe interstitial cystitis is strongly rooted in nutrition related causes: poor digestion, poor liver function, hormonal imbalance, inflammation, hypothyroidism, and low protein diets (vegan/vegetarian) as well as associated with a history of UTI, antibiotics, and birth control pill use.
+Personally, I believe interstitial cystitis is strongly rooted in nutrition related causes: poor digestion, poor liver function, hormonal imbalance, inflammation, hypothyroidism, and low protein diets (vegan/vegetarian) as well as associated with a history of UTI, antibiotics, birth control pill use, and chronic viral issue.

 Symptoms of Interstitial Cystitis